michael-ross-ven/vengeance/README.md

 This is essentially what a pandas DataFrame is, but comes at the cost of huge conceptual overhead.
-**Intuitively, each row is some entity, and each column is a property of that row**, the DataFrame inverts this organization, and makes iteration by rows a frustratingly discouraged operation.
-Pandas has excellent performance characteristics and many other reasons why it has become the *de facto* data science library, but for cases which don't involve the top 1% largest of all datasets, there are reasons to use a supplementary library:
+**Intuitively, each row is some entity, and each column is a property of that row**.
+The DataFrame inverts this organization, and makes iteration by rows a frustratingly discouraged operation.
+Pandas is extremely efficient and has many other reasons why it has become the *de facto* data science library in Python, but for cases which aren't extremely performance sensitive or don't involve the top 1% largest of all datasets, there are reasons to use a supplementary library:

-- The DataFrame requires specialized syntax that can get very convoluted and awkward for ostensibly simple and common transformations.
-(Antithetical to Python's principle that, "there should be one — and preferably only one — obvious way to do it").
+- Instead of using a limited set of generic, compositional operations, the DataFrame requires specialized syntax for specialized operations, which can get very convoluted and awkward for ostensibly simple and common transformations.
+(Antithetical to the Python principle "there should be one — and preferably only one — obvious way to do it").

-- Until performance becomes the deciding factor, it would be preferable to use an interface that is the easiest to develop and debug.
-(The same philosophy used to design Python itself, where performance is traded for clarity).
+- Until performance becomes a deciding factor, it would be desirable to develop with a library that offers the simplest organization of the data and is easiest to debug.
+(The same philosophy is used to design Python itself, where performance is often sacrificed for clarity).

-The flux_cls attempts to maximize ease-of-use, but is still highly performant with mid-scale data.
+The flux_cls in vengeance attempts to maximize ease-of-use, but is still highly performant up to mid-sized data.
 It has the following characteristics:
-- Efficient and intuitive iteration
-- Named attribute access (read/write) on each row
 - Light memory footprint
+- Intuitive and efficient iteration
+- Named attribute access on each row (read as well as write)